Harshitha-arch/web-chatbot/README.md

-# web-chatbot
- WUEB Chatbot UI is an AI-powered desktop assistant built for students and visitors of Wrocław University of Economics and Business (WUEB).
-It provides quick access to university-related information, navigation help around campus, and general Q&amp;A — all via a modern graphical interface powered by OpenAI GPT-4.
+WUEB Chatbot is a modern desktop assistant built for students and visitors of **Wrocław University of Economics and Business (WUEB)**.

+It helps users:
+- Ask questions about university policies and departments
+- Get directions to campus buildings
+- Chat with an AI assistant using GPT-4

+---

+💻 Features

+GPT-4 powered intelligent answers
+University info from custom data files
+Google Maps directions to buildings
+Smart matching using spaCy & RapidFuzz
+Beautiful desktop UI with `customtkinter`